Certification Survey Extra: Rating computer networking certification study materials

 Many certified IT professionals take a “lone wolf” approach to training, and that trend is certainly borne out here.
 The two training options rated most highly by a fairly wide margin are books and practice exams, both of which are entirely reliant on the self-motivation of the learner, but also don’t require any sort of interaction with others.

 The workplace is a key arena of learning for many, as demonstrated by the fact that 71 percent of survey participants have experienced some degree of success in furthering their certification efforts through on-the-job-training.
 If you know enough to get a job in IT, then you can do work, get paid, and enrich your skill set all at the same time.
-Other strong options include instructor-led training and practice exams.
+Other strong options include instructor-led training and computer-based training.

 We’ve already noted that very few options were rated poorly.
 You have to actually try something in order to rate its effectiveness, of course, but it’s clear that many certified professionals didn’t even contemplate going down certain roads (or at least didn’t contemplate it for long):